SanderSade/Sander.KeyVaultCache/readme.md

 What this means in humanese is that KeyVaultCache takes care of fetching and caching of the values from the Azure Key Vault.

-As secrets and certificates change very rarely, it makes sense to cache them, as fetching is a relatively slow operation - if the Key Vault is in the same data center, it takes 100...300ms, but fetching value from geographically distant Azure data center can take a second or even more.
-With the caching, getting the value becomes sub-millisecond operation.
+Since secrets and certificates change very rarely, it is useful to cache them, as fetching is a relatively slow operation - if the Key Vault is in the same data center, it takes 100...300ms, but fetching value from geographically distant Azure data center can take a second or even more.
+With the caching, getting the value becomes a sub-millisecond operation.

-KeyVaultCache simplifies the fetching and caching of the values from Key Vault.
+KeyVaultCache simplifies the fetching and caching of the values from the Key Vault.
 It is fully thread-safe, has on-demand re-fetching and supports cache expiration (entries expire after specified time).

 ## Features